GI7003 - Strategic Planning and Change Management (2022/23)

 An introduction to concepts of strategy, policy, leadership, innovation and change management is followed by an analysis of contexts, core values, problem identification, options analysis, models of decision-making, and implementation.
 Strategies of, and management of change are a key focus.
 The evaluation of the success of strategic decisions and an appraisal of ethical issues arising are also considered.

 Teaching block 1: Introductory concepts LO1, LO4

 Strategic Management and the Public Sector

 Teaching block 2: Appraising the environment and setting direction LO2, LO3

 Strategic Analysis Workshop: Simulating a Strategic Board Meeting

 Teaching Block 3: Changing Public Services:

-This module will be delivered through a series of lectures and workshops.
-Emphasis will be placed on active learning using student centred methodologies to enable students to relate material on strategy to their local contexts.
+This module will be delivered through weekly sessions that combine lectures, interactive workshops, role-plays, group and individual directed research, applied exercises.
+Emphasis will be placed on active learning using student centred methodologies to enable students to relate material on strategic planning and management to their local contexts.

 By the end of the module, students should be able to: